davideGiovannini/es_scroller/README.md

 ARGS:
     <host>         Url and port of the elastic search host
     <index>        Index to scroll
-    <output>       path of the output jsonl file (only if not using --stream)
+    <output>       path of the output jsonl file (use - to output to stdout instead)
     <source>...    _source  fields
 ```